Skip to Main Content

 Here are some tips to make sure you get scholarly journal articles when searching with Discovery:

-• Use the Publication Date slider to limit the date range of your results to between 5-10 years, depending on your instructor's instructions.
+• Use the Published Date filter to limit the date range of your results to the past 7 years (or whatever your instructor requires).

 • Click the box that says Scholarly (Peer Reviewed) Journals to ensure that your results are scholarly articles.

-• Add "soci*" to a search box and change drop down to SO-Journal Title/Source to get journal titles that have soci in them.
+• Add "soci*" in a new search box and change drop down to Journal Title/Source-SO to get results from journal titles that have "soci" in them.
 For example, society, social, sociology, sociological.

 If you need a research study specifically, try adding these other search terms:

-• Add "study" to a search box and change the dropdown menu to AB-Abstract so that the databases pull articles that mention an actual study in the abstract.
+• Add "study" to a search box and use the dropdown to change the search field to to Abstract-AB so that the database pulls articles that mention an actual study in the abstract.

 • Add "method" in one search box and "result" in another search box to get articles that have Methods and Results sections.